 The University uses a mandatory framework of external suppliers to supplement a core in-house design teams which focuses on corporate publications.

-To make sure they’re the best possible quality, all leaflets, flyers and other printed materials should be professionally designed by one of our in-house team or one of our external agreed suppliers and meet the University’s Visual identity guidelines
+To make sure they’re the best possible quality, all leaflets, flyers and other printed materials should be professionally designed by one of our in-house team or one of our external agreed suppliers and meet the University’s Identity Management Guidelines

 Before you start, talk through your requirements with communications and your faculty marketing contacts and contact Print and Copy Bureau to book in your print requirements.